regymm/MyBlog/_posts/2020-02-03-pynq-unboxing.markdown

 In the middle of the pink(pynq~pink?)
 PCB is the ZYNQ xz7z020 SoC.
 On the four side there are peripherals as described on the [Digilent reference](https://store.digilentinc.com/pynq-z1-python-productivity-for-zynq-7000-arm-fpga-soc/).
 Compared to other boards, it has an HDMI sink port, but don't have much LED or any 7-segment display.
 The footpads on the back make me feel safe.

 Compared to other Digilent boards this one looks pretty "simple": not much chip components and most area is bare PCB.
-Before the board arrives I think it's quite rough and have a little doubt about the quality(considering the low price compared to other boards like ZYNQ or Nexys), but when holding it in my hand I find it really delicate and secure.
+Before the board arrives I think it's quite rough and have a little doubt about the quality(considering the low price compared to other boards like ZYBO or Nexys), but when holding it in my hand I find it really delicate and secure.

 ## Tutorial Begin Now